Simultaneous Linearization of Diffeomorphisms of Isotropic Manifolds: Taylor Expansions

 The integral of the Jacobian is $1$, so integrating the previous line over $M$ against volume we obtain

 Thus

 Now, we integrate equation \eqref{align:log_det_1} over $M$ and apply the previous line to eliminate the non-quadratic terms.
 This gives

 where we have written $\hat{\psi}_x$ and $K_x$ to emphasize the basepoint.
 The formula above is not yet very usable as both $K_x$ and $\hat{\psi}_x$ are defined in terms of exponential charts.
 We now obtain an intrinsic expression for these terms.
+Recall that pointwise we use the $L^2$ norm on tensors.
+Below we suppress the $x$ in $\|E_C(x)\|$ and $\hat{\psi}_x$.

 \begin{lem} Let $E_C$ be the conformal strain tensor associated to $\psi_Y$.
 Then

 \end{lem}